 Well, most new nonfiction authors probably won’t want to pay for professional indexing.
 It can be a time-consuming task without the right tools and weird brain that we indexers have.
 If you have a non-fiction book of 100 pages or more that covers a variety of topics and subtopics where you’d like people to be able to go back and track material that’s scattered in the text, then indexing would be a good idea.
 Let me know, and I’ll be happy to help out.

-- Marketing/Website Design: Lots of aspects to marketing, from social networking to traditional advertising.
+Lots of aspects to marketing, from social networking to traditional advertising.
 I still haven’t figured out the magic formula, although regular blogging and (not annoyingly regular) participation in the back and forth in the social networks seems to enhance success by helping you build an audience over the long term (read that long-term thing again).
-If you’d just like a WordPress website set up to maximize your exposure to an audience, I can do that.
+If you’d like a WordPress website set up to maximize your exposure to an audience, I can help with that.
 Site design is an area I’ve been working in since 2014; it’s something I’d love to do more of in future.
 You can find out more about that here.